az15240/az15240.github.io/index.md

 ## Teaching

-- I am currently a teaching assistant for [CSE 341 & 413 Programming Languages](https://cse.uw.edu/341), having served for four consecutive quarters.
+- I am currently a teaching assistant for [CSE 341 & 413 Programming Languages](https://cse.uw.edu/341), having served for five consecutive quarters.
 The course focuses on functional programming, language design, and interpreter construction using OCaml.
 Other instructors have used languages such as Racket, Scheme, and Ruby.
 Additionally, I served as an infrastructure TA, leading grading tasks, developing autograders, and writing test scripts and cases.
 I also delivered a guest lecture on Static vs. Dynamic Typing, which can be viewed [here](https://www.youtube.com/watch?v=gbGIDZzfK5U&ab_channel=StanleyYang).

 - I own the "[StanleyYang Talking about Math Video](https://weixin.qq.com/r/lx1cWa3EPmVCKOk6b0gT)" channel on WeChat, where I create and post math tutorial videos on a biweekly basis.
 My videos have supported the math studies of over 350 students, with a total of 26 videos.